The 10 best running shoes for ball of foot pain as chosen by our keen runners expert podiatry team.

 A deep shoe suits those who have a large dorsal bunion (from large osteophytes on the top of the 1st MTPJ).

 A wide shoe at the forefoot (but still with a narrow heel) will be best for those with a bigger bunion on the side of the big toe joint.
+You can read more about bunions and what it is like to live with them here.

 What about my orthotic or arch support?